-The Shadows House Season 2 release date is confirmed for July 2022, the Summer 2022 anime season.
+The Shadows House Season 2 release date on Crunchyroll is confirmed for July 8, 2022, the Summer 2022 anime season.
+The second season will have 12 episodes in total.

 Shadows House Season 2 will have Lady Kate and her Living Doll face Emilico uncovering the mysteries of the manor as they stage a rebellion against Lord Grandfather and the shadow nobility.